 Therefore, don’t share the mobile PIN or UPI PIN with anyone, even with people you trust or who claim to be Customer Care representatives, because this will make the information on your phone and apps public.

 3. Recheck the Amount When You Are Doing Transactions:

 It is difficult to remember many transactions when we make more payments online.

 When you use the UPI app to purchase goods, you will receive a collection request and the payment will be completed only if you approve it.

-You cannot make money through UPI app without your authorization.
-Therefore, when receiving the payment request, verify them clearly and confirm the amount of that transaction and then only approve it.
+You cannot make money through the UPI app without your authorization.
+Therefore, when receiving the payment request, verify them to confirm the transaction amount and then only approve it.